-After reviewing the Company's Petition, Staff finds that the Company meets all of the compliance requirements to be designated as an ETC. Based on the Company's Petition, the Company has demonstrated compliance with the requirements outlined in 47 U.S.C. § 214(e) and 47 C.F.R. § 54.101.
-The Company offers eligible voice telephony services with the functionalities supported by federal universal service support mechanisms in the Designated Service Areas.
+Company's Petition and responses to Staff's set of data requests, Staff finds that the Company meets all of the compliance requirements to be designated as an ETC.

+Based on the Company's Petition and its responses to Staff's set of data requests, the Company has demonstrated compliance with the requirements outlined in 47 U.S.C. § 214(e) and 47 C.F.R. § 54.101.
+The Company shall offer eligible voice telephony services with the functionalities supported by federal universal service support mechanisms in the Designated Service Areas.
 Eligible voice telephony service must provide:

-- 1. Voice grade access to the public switched network; - 2.
-Minutes of use for local service provided at no additional charge to endusers; - 3.
-Access to the emergency services provided by local government or other public safety organizations, such as 911 and enhanced 911 (E-911), to the extent the local government in an eligible carrier's service area has implemented 911 or enhanced 911 systems; and - 4.
+- 1. Voice grade access to the public switched network; - Minutes of use for local service provided at no additional charge to endusers; - Access to the emergency services provided by local government or other public safety organizations, such as 911 and enhanced 911 (E-911), to the extent the local government in an eligible carrier's service area has implemented 911 or enhanced 911 systems; and - 4.
 Toll limitation for qualifying low-income consumers.